gcarreno/fpdbus-tools/README.md

 ##fpdbusview

-(needs explanation of what is, what it does ans how it does it)

 This gui tool depends on:
 - LCL
 - SynEdit (For the preview of the generated code)

+(needs explanation of what is, what it does ans how it does it)

 ##dbus2pas

 This cli util has no dependencies in terms of packages.

+This is a command line utility that you can use in scripting.
+It does not have the visual aid to browse your exposed DBus services.

 Here are the options to use dbus2pas.